-6 "Paradise" here evidently refers to Heaven.
+&lt;sup>1 "Paradise" here evidently refers to Heaven.
 In Luke 23:43 it refers to the half of Hades (Sheol in the O.T.) that was reserved for the righteous dead.

-7 To exaggerate would be stupid.
+&lt;sup>2 To exaggerate would be stupid.

-^{8 &#}x27;Satan' is Satan.
+&lt;sup>3 'Satan' is Satan.
 Down through human history God has always used Satan, demons and evil men, both to punish evil and to restrain it (usually in those who are evil).
 Here God does so with Paul before the fact, that is, to forestall the sin.
-The procedure was sufficiently unusual that God actually explained to Paul why He did it.

-Lord three times that it might depart from me.
+The procedure was sufficiently unusual that God actually keep me from feeling too important.
+8 Concerning this thing I pleaded with the Lord three times that it might depart from me.
 9 But He said to me, "My grace is sufficient for you, for my power is made perfect in weakness."
-Therefore I will boast all the more cheerfully about my weaknesses, so that Christ's power may take up residence upon me.1 10 So then, I take pleasure in weaknesses,2 in insults, in hardships, in persecutions, in distresses, for Christ's sake.
+Therefore I will boast all the more cheerfully about my weaknesses, so that Christ's power may take up residence upon me.
+10 So then, I take pleasure in weaknesses, in insults, in hardships, in persecutions, in distresses, for Christ's sake.
 For when I am weak, then I am strong.